examdawn/NEP2020_2023_BCA/4thsem/Python-Programming/solved/unit5.md

 # Python Programming - Unit 5

-> [!WARNING]
-> This Page is incomplete and answers will be added soon.
-6/11 Remaining.

 ## Q1.
 What is the Tkinter Module and tk() class?
 Explain features of the Tkinter Module
 The Tkinter module is Python's standard, built-in library for creating Graphical User Interfaces (GUIs) for desktop applications.
 - As the standard Python interface to the Tcl/Tk GUI toolkit, it is lightweight, cross-platform (working on Windows, macOS, and Linux), and included with most Python installations, so no separate installation is needed.